GandalftheGUI/sampleEasyPostIntegration/README.md

 ------------------------------------------

+# About my solution #
+A section for commentary about parts of my solution.

+## Assumptions ##
+* Anyone with access to the page is authorized to print labels, as such there will be no user validation system.

-# Things to add in later iterations #
+## Things to add going forward ##
 * Address verification, currently an incorrect address will cause the Easy Post API to return an error.
 I would find and implement a tool to validate the addresses when they are submitted and return an error before attempting to create a label through the Easy Post API.
 * Form validation, not filling in all required fields results in a 500 error.
 I would add form validation and messages to alert the user that more information is required.
 * More advanced shipping options, there are number of option like customs info and insurance, shipping rate selection that are not currently implemented.